energywebfoundation/origin-247-sdk/packages/origin-247-certificate/README.md

 Off-chain implementation performs few retries if _persisting_ events on blockchain fails (e.g. due to network problems)

-### Testing modules that import OffChainCertificateModule

-Just as with onchain module, you can import `OffChainCertificateForUnitTestsModule`.

 ## Additional resources

 ### Unit tests